alloba/book-of-hours-notes/books/The Locksmith's Dream - Stole Reflections.md

 ### Partial Study Description
 I'm Reading...

 Janus is the Gatekeeper, the twin-god, the god that wounds, the presager of changes, the sun, the moon.
-So we identify him with the Watchman, the Twins, with the Mother, with the Forge, with the Meniscate and the Madrugad.
+So we identify him with the Watchman, the Twins, with the Mother, with the Forge, with the Meniscate and the [[Madrugad]].
 He cannot be all these.
 Can he?
 The flamines knew the Church, knew the Dry Land, knew Elagabalus.
 Is he then synthesis?
 Or is he something else?
 In Gallaecia they called him Ianus Lamius, but the Obliviates are notorious for their slanders.'
 ### Study Complete Description
 I've Read...